input-output-hk/stack2nix/README.md

 ## Installation

 There are three options.
-The first is to install stack2nix and its dependencies on your machine directly, and the second is to use the supported virtual machine configuration.
+The first - using Nix is recommended.
 If there are difficulties please file an issue.
-Generally the virtual machine approach should be more reliable.

-## Nix
+## Nix (recommended)

 1. Install [Nix](https://nixos.org/nix/).
 2. Clone this repo.